LeonKolyang/paigeant/README.md

 - 🎯 **Easy to manage** – A FastAPI-style API, dependency injection, and a CLI make it easy to setup your own show.

 ## Quick Start
+> [!IMPORTANT]
+> Pypi package is coming soon!
+For now:
+> Clone the repository, run `uv sync` and call `uv run paigeant` from the root of this project.

 Install with [uv](https://docs.astral.sh/uv/):